jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

 ### 65 Mandatory disqualification and assessment for repeat offences
 (1) This section applies to offences against any of sections 56 to 62.
-(2) A court must make an order requiring a person to attend an assessment centre and disqualifying the person from holding or obtaining a driver licence until the Agency removes that disqualification under section 100 if—
+(2) A court must make an order requiring a person to attend an assessment centre and disqualifying the person from holding or obtaining a driver licence until the Director removes that disqualification under section 100 if—
   (a) the court convicts that person of a second or subsequent offence against any of sections 56 to 62; and (b) the previous offence was committed within 5 years of the date of the commission of the offence being dealt with by the court.
 (3) Despite subsection (2), the court may not make an order referred to in subsection (2) unless at least 1 of the offences was—